terra-campaigns/degenesis/_notions/inklings.md

 ## Inbox

 - [ ] https://traintobaikonur.com/
+- [ ] Self vs super organism (evangelion stuff)
+- [ ] Pollen clans tell stories about the wretched hag to children
+- [ ] Pollen clans, primal punk 208
+- [ ] Trade with local tribe, and meet the Spitalians who raided the vortok, alternative to hunt a mammoth on their way there.
 - [ ] The spitalians who raided the vostok
 	- bullish with what they've accomplished
 	- interested in joining the clique
-- [ ] What broke the peace between spitalians and Anabaptists and when?
-Briton?
-- [ ] Expand current maritime export of ore to Burgas, supplying enough to Istanbul as well (from the Postachi)
-- [ ] Pollen clans, primal punk 208
-- [ ] Isolde has to prove her worth as a sublime in the Adriatic war.
-- [ ] Pollen clans tell stories about the wretched hag to children
-- [ ] Trade with local tribe, and meet the Spitalians who raided the vortok, alternative to hunt a mammoth on their way there.
-- [ ] Request by Ivan (who noticed them after the Czar incident), when he finds out the PCs know about the robots - Find artefacts in Kiev for robots - gradient descent (sleepers are the troubleshooters)
-- [ ] Mapping of the Czar/resident, and burn it
-- [ ] Yelena joins the primer?
-Starts to use a lot of Bion... starts to turn Leperos... pregnant again from Detina?
-- [ ] Jorn needs another piece of the Resident.
-He goes with Purifier Harlem
-- [ ] Self vs super organism (evangelion stuff)
-- [ ] Will Jorn poison the fields?
-- [ ] Detina will look after Yelena
-- [ ] Adriana and Yelena are good friends, and fierce women.
-- [ ] Yelena is sent to protect Isolde,
+- [ ] Balkan is folk horror
-- [ ] Adriana knows stories about Isolde, but gives her a chance.

 ## Primal Odd